Keith Barnes: Representative career

 Barnes made his debut for New South Wales in 1956.
 His international debut was in the 1957 World Cup.
 He broke his cheekbone in the opening match of the series but stayed on field to kick five goals.

-He made his Test debut against New Zealand in Brisbane in the second Test of the 1959 trans-Tasman series enjoying the rare distinction of captaining his country in his first Test appearance.
-He kicked seven goals in that outing and stayed on as fullback, goal kicker and captain for the third Test.
+Barnes made his test debut against New Zealand in Brisbane in the second test of the 1959 trans-Tasman series enjoying the rare distinction of captaining his country in his first Test appearance.
+He kicked seven goals in that outing and stayed on as fullback, goal kicker and captain for the third test.
 He was then selected as captain for the 1959 Kangaroo tour and played as captain in all six Test matches and sixteen minor tour matches, kicking 101 goals on the tour.
 At the tail-end of the trip he appeared in two promotional games against Italy.

-In 1960, Barnes led Australia in all three Tests of a domestic series against France.
-He enjoys the record of six career Test appearances against France, all as captain, for four wins, 1 draw and a loss.
-In the Brisbane second Test 55–6 victory Barnes kicked a Test record of 10 goals.
+In 1960, Barnes led Australia in all three tests of a domestic series against France.
+He enjoys the record of six career test appearances against France, all as captain, for four wins, 1 draw and a loss.
+In the Brisbane second test 55–6 victory Barnes kicked a test record of 10 goals.
 He was then selected as captain-coach of the 1960 World Cup squad played in England.
 He appeared in Australia's second and third matches of the tournament with his representative rival Brian Carlson doing the goal-kicking.

-Barnes returned to national honours in the second Test of the 1962 domestic series against Great Britain, his final Test as captain.
+Barnes returned to national honours in the second test of the 1962 domestic series against Great Britain, his final test as captain.
 Thereafter Australian selectors enjoyed a surfeit of talented young fullbacks to choose from and Ken Thornett and Les Johns were regularly selected until Graeme Langlands later became the incumbent.
-In 1966 however Barnes made two final representative appearances in the first and second Tests of the domestic Ashes series.
-He scored all of Australia's points in the second Test victory.
+In 1966 however Barnes made two final representative appearances in the first and second tests of the domestic Ashes series.
+He scored all of Australia's points in the second test victory.
 Injury saw Les Johns take Barnes' spot for the third and he would not regain it.